vanhoangkha/Networking-fundamentals/Day37_CDP_and_LLDP.md

 “Device ID” = What devices were DISCOVERED by CDP

-“Local Intrface” = What LOCAL device interface the neighbors are connected to
+“Local Intrface” = What LOCAL device Giao diện the neighbors are connected to

 “Holdtime” = Hold-time countdown in seconds (0 = device removed from table)